kilonovember/ReproducibleResearch/PA1_template.md

 ## Synthetic data set with NAs replaced by the mean value of identical periods in the days where a value has been recorded

+The data for the missing five-minute periods was synthesized by computing the mean values for the corresponding periods on those days for which actual step counts are recorded.
+These mean values were then imputed to the periods for which no data was recorded.

     synthesize.missing.data <- function(df){
       incomplete.cases <- subset.NAs(df)